pmav99/ansible-compile-grass/README.md

 So, after you make a change in the source code, all you have to do is to run `./do_compile.sh` followed by `./run_grass.sh` or `./run_tests.sh`.

-If you don't want to use the scripts, remember to activate the virtualenv:
+If you don't want to use the scripts and you want to manually handle compilation etc, just remember to activate the virtualenv:

 ```
 source venv/bin/activate